GautamKadiresh/P2P-file-transfer-using-nodeJs/README.md

 The link is shared with the other person the files must be shared with.
 The link can be opened using a browser in any device to download/upload the files.

-The node js packages used in this project are express, express-fileupload, ngrok and opn.Make sure to install them along with nodeJS with "npm install" command.
+The node js packages used in this project are express, express-fileupload, ngrok, ejs and opn.Make sure to install them along with nodeJS with "npm install" command.

 optional:
 To use nodeJs pipes to transfer files at specified transfer rate.
 See the comment inside the run.js code.